Images Depicted Range in Maturity & Container Size

 Peperomia Hope Plants for Sale Online

 Peperomia Hope plants are wonderful succulent plants with thick, round, petal-like leaves that are low maintenance.
-The Hope plant has soft, trailing stems with leaves that are small, round, and slightly thicker than many other Peperomia plants.
+The Hope plant has soft, trailing stems with small, rounded leaves and slightly wider leaves than many other Peperomia plants.
 This plant is a hybrid of Peperomia deppeana and Peperomia quadrifolia.

 How to Care for Peperomia Hope